ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/turing.md

 *In fact strictly less than, as the mathematical formulation of a Turing machine calls for a countably infinite amount of memory.
 That said, this distinction needn't concern us as humans don't require a countably infinite amount of memory to function.
 Moreover Turing machines can only use a finite amount of memory at one time anyway.*

-#### Regarding Machine Learning
-Another interesting point Turing made when considering what machines would be applicable is:

-> "...to allow the possibility than an engineer or team of engineers may construct a machine which works, but whose manner of operation cannot be satisfactorily described by its constructors because they have applied a method which is largely experimental."

-To any computer scientist of the modern age, a single thought comes to mind when reading that passage: **machine learning**.
-In particular, artificial neural networks and deep learning.
-These relatively new, at least in practice, models of computation have proven to be able to tackle tasks 'classical AI' could never have hoped to accomplish.
-From diagnosing patients, writing poetry, composing music, and driving cars, there have been few domains untouched by the rise of machine learning in our society, and those few will invariably become even fewer.
-That Turing might even have had an inkling of such a possibility is incredible.
-Due to the nature of human intelligence, that is, an intelligence cobbled up by the random statistical processes of evolution and culture, techniques where we do not explicitly know/program our machines (a la machine learning) seem all but necessary to solve the Turing test.

 #### Regarding Quantum Computers
-Since Turing has written this paper an even more general model of computation has been discovered, namely the **quantum Turing machine**.
-This model of computation is concerned with the manipulation of quantum information.
-And unless some reality shattering new physics is discovered, it would appear that this is the most general notion of computation in the universe (more on that below).
+In the time since Turing has written this paper an even more general model of computation has been discovered, namely the **quantum Turing machine**.
+This model of computation is concerned with the manipulation of quantum information and, unless some reality shattering new physics is discovered, it would appear that this is the most general notion of computation in the universe (more on that below).

 That said, while quantum computers *are* more general than classical ones, they still cannot compute anything a classical one can't (in theory).
-The only difference between them is that quantum computers can solve a particular subset of problems (called BQP) faster than any classical computer.
+The only difference between them is that quantum computers can solve a particular subset of problems, called BQP, faster than any classical computer.

 Why I put 'in theory' in parenthesis above is because while the difference between quantum and classical is one of efficiency and not of computability, it is the case that algorithms that would take longer than the lifespan of the universe to run on a classical computer could run in a tractable time on a quantum one.
-That said, while this *quantum speedup* is real and has a real world implications on what problems humanity could possibly solve, that speedup is most likely not necessary for solving the Turing test.
+That said, while this *quantum speedup* is real and has real world implications on what problems humanity could possibly solve, that speedup is most likely not necessary for solving the Turing test.
 Even if it was, we can just as well prepend 'quantum' to all instances of 'computer' in the paper and continue without a worry.

 #### Regarding the Computation of the Universe
-Even further, I'd argue that all things in the universe are computable.
+Taking quantum computing further, I'd argue that all things in the universe are computable.
 Indeed, quantum physics has shown us that there are only 2 types of events that can occur in the universe: 1) the *deterministic* unitary transformation of a quantum system and 2) the *indeterministic* collapse of these quantum systems described only by probabilities.
 This is exactly what a quantum algorithm is: a sequence of unitary transforms and measurements (i.e. collapses).
-It would stand to reason then that all real world phenomena are computable, that is, describable via some algorithm, even thought itself (unless you believe that it is something immaterial and thus not bound by the laws of physics).
+It would stand to reason, then, that all real world phenomena are computable, that is describable via some algorithm.
+Even thought itself (unless you believe that it is something immaterial and thus not bound by the laws of physics).

+*In regards to the gap between the uncountably infinite dimensional states real world quantum phenomena can hold as opposed to the finite dimensional states of quantum computers, I would qualify my statement as "all things in the universe are computable to a desired precision."
+Although I may not even need such a qualification if there are hard limits on the scales that can be observed.*

 All that said, this is probably overkill for our goal of simply imitating human conversation.
 Putting aside the fact that such a program is mathematically guaranteed to exist, I think the answer to the more interesting question of whether humans can empirically create such a program is a resounding "most likely".